Songard/Urbansim-dataset-backend/validation/VALIDATION_CHECKS.md

-# Validation Checks Documentation
+# MetaCam Data Validation Documentation

-This document describes all validation checks performed by the Urban Simulation validation system.
-This documentation is maintained alongside the validation code and will be updated whenever validation logic changes.
+This document describes all validation checks performed by the MetaCam Data Processing System.
+This comprehensive validation ensures data quality and integrity before processing 3D reconstruction datasets.
+This documentation is maintained alongside the validation code and updated whenever validation logic changes.

 ## Overview